How it works

 Sounds and spelling

-Note that we’re using the word “phoneme” and not “letter”.
-Phonemes are the individual sounds of a language, which is not the same as the spelling!
-Phonemes are represented by the International Phonetic Alphabet (IPA), which is used to transcribe the exact pronunciation of words in all languages worldwide, and can even account for regional accents.
-The IPA is a standardized, objective way to pronounce words.
-This is something that is not possible to do with the Latin alphabet.
-For example, the Latin alphabet only has five vowel letters, yet there are more than 30 different vowel sounds found in languages around the world (not to mention the hundreds of variations on how they can be pronounced).
+This is why linguists and conlangers often use the International Phonetic Alphabet (IPA) to represent the pronunciation of phonemes.
+The IPA gives us a unique symbol for every phoneme that represent the exact pronunciation of words in all languages worldwide.
+It can even account for regional accents, like the different between American and British pronunciation.
+The IPA is a standardized, objective way to pronounce words: something that is not possible to do with the Latin alphabet.
+In fact, the Latin alphabet only has five vowel letters, yet there are more than 30 distinct vowel sounds found in languages around the world (not to mention the dozens of variations on how they can be pronounced).

 Editing the words